guest_stein

-Dr. Jill Stein is representing the Green Party in the 2012 U.S. presidential election.
+Dr. Jill Stein represented the Green Party in the 2012 U.S. presidential election.
 A Harvard Medical School graduate who become an internist specializing in environmental health, Stein became an advocate for campaign finance reform in her home state of Massachusetts, working in 1998 with others in her community to pass the Clean Election Law.
 The law was approved by voters by a 2-to-1 margin, but was later repealed by the Massachusetts State Legislature on an unrecorded voice vote.

 In 2002, Stein ran on the Green-Rainbow Party ticket to be governor of Massachusetts, an election ultimately won by Mitt Romney.
 In 2003, she co-founded the Massachusetts Coalition for Healthy Communities.
 Stein represented the Green-Rainbow Party again in 2004 when she ran for State Representative, and in 2006 in her campaign for Secretary of State.
 In the 2006 race, Stein won over 350,000 votes — the most ever for a Green-Rainbow candidate in Massachusetts.